hkevin01/brain-computer-compression/docs/project_plan.md

 - All benchmarking metric tests pass, including the new PSNR metric.
 - Ongoing: Systematic implementation, testing, and documentation of new features and improvements based on feedback and best practices.

+## Continuous Improvement and Maintenance

+- **Feature Enhancement:** New features are regularly evaluated and implemented based on user feedback, benchmarking, and research trends.
+- **Regular Refactoring:** The codebase is periodically reviewed and refactored for clarity, efficiency, and maintainability.
+- **Test Coverage:** All new features and edge cases are tested, with coverage tracked and documented in `test_plan.md`.
+- **Community Engagement:** Feedback is welcomed via GitHub Issues, Discussions, and email.
+Suggestions and contributions are prioritized in the project roadmap.
+- **Documentation and Changelogs:** All changes, improvements, and fixes are logged in `CHANGELOG.md`, with plans and progress tracked in `project_plan.md` and `test_plan.md`.

+For details on recent changes and ongoing plans, see the changelog and test plan.
+Ongoing feedback and contributions help keep this toolkit at the forefront of BCI data compression research and application.

 ## Key Features

 ### Compression Algorithms